OneBlockPlus/polkadot-hackathon-2024/singapore/17-Araucano/README.md

 # Araucano
 ## Introduction

-**Araucano is an ecosystem for Open Finance, including Arauco Chain a new Substrate blockchain network focused on Open Finance for emerging countries.**
+**Araucano is an ecosystem for Open Finance, including Arauco Chain a new Substrate-based blockchain network focused on Open Finance for emerging countries.**

 With the continuous advancement of finance in all aspects and places, different services have emerged for people and companies, focusing on various aspects of business.
 Along these lines, there is still a huge opportunity to take advantage of Blockchain networks in Open Finance, which will enhance the development and use of new stablecoins, tokenize real assets, decentralized finance for people without technical knowledge, and much more.